 - Take off the heat and drain any excess fat/liquid from the skillet.

 - Place back on a medium heat and add the mushrooms, and seasonings.

 - Mix well and set aside to cool.

-- To assemble: Get a small bowl of water ready to dip your finger in.
+- Get a small bowl of water ready to dip your finger in.